fossasia/pslab-documentation/Readme.md

 Hosting is provided through GitHub pages.
 Because the docs are not built with Jekyll, there must be a `.nojekyll` to [include directories starting with `_`]( https://help.github.jp/enterprise/2.11/user/articles/files-that-start-with-an-underscore-are-missing/).
-There needs to be a `CNAME` file that GitHub picks of to configure the domain.
+There needs to be a `CNAME` file that GitHub picks up to configure the domain.
 All of this is set up in the Travis configuration.